 - Continued improvement in voice search technologies will make talking to your phone even more accessible than it already is;

 - Virtual reality is finally becoming mainstream, showing us just how immersive VR can be.

-If you’re a programmer, we hope that you learned something new and exciting during Google I/O. We want to hear what the most exciting takeaways were for you!
+If you’re a programmer, we hope you learned something new and exciting during Google I/O. We want to hear what the most exciting takeaways were for you!
 Let us know in the comments below how this year’s Google I/O impacted your views on design or mobile development.